Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/StreamLayer/readme.md

 In this sample, the ArcGIS GeoEvent Server returns information from flights over the United States, including location and flight number, to update game objects in real-time.

-The service of this sample uses mocked information so it is not accurate in real-time although the workflow is the same for using a service with real-time information.
+The service of this sample uses mocked information so it is not accurate in real time although the workflow is the same for using a service with real-time information.

 ### Making the connection